 Cultural transformation components:

-- Leadership alignment: ensuring consistent messaging and behavior modeling.
+- Leadership alignment: Ensuring consistent messaging and behavior modeling.

-- Story collection: gathering and sharing examples of desired culture.
+- Story collection: Gathering and sharing examples of desired culture.

-- System alignment: adjusting rewards, processes, and structures.
+- System alignment: Adjusting rewards, processes, and structures.

-- Measurement approaches: tracking cultural indicators over time.
+- Measurement approaches: Tracking cultural indicators over time.

 Cultural change templates need long horizons and multiple reinforcement mechanisms.
 Plan for years, not months.

-How AI transforms change management planning
+How AI is transforming change management planning

 Automated risk detection across initiatives